 Cybercriminals Have Switched from Email to the Web to Spread Malware

 Email remains one of the most likely routes that malware can be installed.
 Malicious email volume is growing and in Q3, 2016, Proofpoint discovered 96.8% of malicious attachments were used to download Locky ransomware.
 Blocking malicious spam email messages is therefore an essential element of any organization’s cybersecurity defense strategy.
 However, times are a changing.
-The threat from web-borne attacks has increased significantly in the past few years.
+The threat from web-based attacks has increased significantly in the past few years.

 Cybercriminals are well aware that most organizations now use a spam filter to block malicious messages and that they now conduct end user training to warn employees of the risks of opening email attachments or clicking on hyperlinks sent by strangers.